dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 (Technically I'm approximating things by discretizing to one-minute intervals, but this is an OK approximation and this makes the math much easier to understand.)

 </details>

-Even if we accepted *all* these test results (we don't) that would just show the Wirecutter pick provides around 3.3 times as much cleaning per second.

-More cleaning would be good.
-But the Wirecutter pick also costs more, uses 3x more electricity, and requires more expensive filters.
-In real life, higher CADR has rapidly diminishing impact since once you've removed all the particles, there's nothing left to do.
-Even assuming these (unbelievable) tests were correct, the IKEA purifier would *still* be a better choice for many smaller rooms.

 ## On logic